 E: I love the very British moment when someone compliments a piece of clothing and you can’t help but answer with “got this on sale at half price” or “you wouldn’t believe it!
 Forty quid!”
 For that reason, one of my favourite items of clothing is a bright-pink, floor-length Shrimps-esque vintage dress I got on Portobello.
 Thirty quid!

-After almost an hour of shopping, you decided on these particular – why?
+After almost an hour of shopping, you decided on these particular pieces – why?

 K: Emily had already described me as bookish cute and then I thought I had better live up to it with a suit.
 This double-breasted jacket is structured but looks slightly corseted when done up, which makes me feel quite Marie Antoinette.
 Let them eat corduroy.

 E: I hate being uncomfortable (says the woman publishing a book all about getting out of your comfort zone).
 But what I mean is when I wear something uncomfortable, even an itchy label or trousers with a super-low crotch that hangs between your legs, all of my energy and focus goes into thinking about how uncomfortable I am.
 This jumpsuit is relaxed but stylish with a light, breathable material that means I can (in the best way possible) forget I’m wearing it.